 You can see in this photo their long swords.
 They also had long axes.
 They had wooden shields.
 They did not have full body armor.
 And they did not have horns on their helmets.

 Raiding groups were not big.
-Small groups easily snuck up on coasts, sailed up rivers, got onto land, and could easy attack places like unprotected monasteries.
+Small groups could easily sneak up on coasts, sail up rivers, go onto land, and could easy attack places like unprotected monasteries.

-When the Vikings invaded Britain, they brought 300 Viking ships and about 6000 men, which was a huge army.
+When the Vikings invaded Britain, they brought 300 ships and about 6000 men, which was a huge army for that time.

 You can see their ships were ideal for narrow waterways, shallow waterways, as well as longer voyages across the sea.
 Their longboats allowed them to use their sails in the open waters and use oars when needed.
 They could also travel forward and backward.
 They were highly maneuverable, which made them great for warfare.